14 Bad Career Advice Tips to Avoid (And What To Do Instead)

-Throughout our lives, we are given a lot of advice.
+We are given a lot of advice throughout our lives.
 Most of it is offered in good faith by people that are trying to help.
 But unfortunately, as we all know, not all advice is good advice.
 What was best for them might not be what’s best for you.

 Following bad advice can set you back or make things more complicated then it needs to be.
 Following really bad advice can potentially ruin your life.